nus-cs2103-AY2122S1/tp/docs/team/ernestcuong.md

   * Implemented a `progress` feature for student for v1.2.
     * Relevant PR(s): [#64](https://github.com/AY2122S1-CS2103T-W16-3/tp/pull/64/files)
     * Implemented the `add -p` and `del -p` commands to add and delete progress from a student.
-    * Worked closely with the `logic` component to implement the commands and the parser for adding and deleting progress, as well as `model` to add a new `Progress` field to `Student`
+    * Worked closely with the `Logic` component to implement the commands and the parser for adding and deleting progress, as well as the `Model` component to add a new `Progress` field to `Student`
     * Only allowed one progress entry in this iteration.
   * Enhanced the `progress` feature so that each student can have up to 10 progress entries for v1.3.
     * Relevant PR(s): [#105](https://github.com/AY2122S1-CS2103T-W16-3/tp/pull/105)